Fieldwork and Research trip | North Coast & South Sinai, Egypt

 View of the mountains of the South Sinai, farm of Sheik Awad, El Legabe Wadi, 2017

 Images from two small desert plantations with plant diversification that we visited in the area, demonstrating the capacity of local organic farming practices in the desert sand.
-On-site trip to the farm of Sheik Awad (above), and Sheik Mubarak (left), with Dr. Soliman and Dr. Ahmed.
+On-site trip to the farm of Sheikh Awad (above), and Sheikh Mubarak (left), with Dr. Soliman and Dr. Ahmed.

 Drip irrigation is used to manage the stored water resources in the walled forest gardens in which grow fruit trees and vegetables; low sand dams retain runoff during flash floods and built channels move water around in these gardens.